 As mentioned before, it’s not all white, the trash.
 In truth, it ranges the full spectrum of colors.
 But the white of garbage bags and paper and things that aren’t white, but are close—discarded sheets and drapes, appliances, toilets, piping of various lengths and girths, concrete slabs ... gives the White City a distinctly bleached appearance.

 We get to the end of the corridor.
 “I’m goin’ left,” he yells.
 “You okay with that?”

 He pulls the rig left, the engine complaining as he has to gun it once or twice to get out of particularly deep holes.
 The exhaust is acridly sweet and sometimes overwhelming.

 I’m almost grateful for it.
 The odors of the White City are varied but always disgusting.
 Sewage seems to be the base stink.
-Mixing with it are chemical solvents of every type, rotting food and dead animals, discarded fresheners, perfumes and disposable diapers, among a myriad of other stenches.
+Mixing with it are chemical solvents of every type, rotting food and dead animals, discarded fresheners, perfumes, and disposable diapers among a myriad of other stenches.
 They come and go with the breezes.
 The air is warm bordering on hot, the roof just bearable.

 The crossroad is significantly wider, but no less cluttered than the corridor.
 If he wants to continue, he’ll need to stop to get various bits of junk out of the way, including, first off, what appears to be half of a cabinet set of some kind, one painted, no surprise, white.
-It’s lying on its side some hundred feet on.
+It’s lying on its side a hundred feet on.
 Beyond that the road descends gently before leveling out.
 Maybe a mile distant, on the right, is what appears to be an oddly shaped building, like a drive-in diner from the 50s.
 An A&W, perhaps.